-APOs are issued to resolve compliance problems involving state and/or federal environmental laws.
-An APO contains a monetary penalty and a schedule of actions the violator must follow to return to compliance.
+Administrative penalty orders (APOs) are issued to resolve compliance problems involving state and/or federal environmental laws.
+An APO contains a schedule of actions the regulated party must follow to return to compliance.
+APOs require the actions to be completed within 30 days.
 The maximum penalty that can be assessed in an APO is $20,000.
-APOs can be appealed.

 Learn more: Administrative Penalty Orders factsheet (gp2-01)

-Stipulation Agreements (Stips)
+Stipulation agreements (Stips)

 When the MPCA assigns a penalty, the dollar amount is determined based on consideration of the following factors: